jgaryi/E115_BirdWatchingApp/README.md

 │   └── workflows
 │       └── python-test.yml
 │       └── deploy.yml
-├── tests (see section 8 for explanation and full list)
 ├── ansible
 ├── kubernetes
 ├── notebooks (see section 8 for explanation and full list)